javad-sheikh/javad-sheikh/README.md

 ### Hi there 👋
-I'm Javad Sheikh and this is my github.
-I have learned python for data science projects.
-I also have been working as an android developer using Java.
-I have combined my passion for AI in android software development.
-I have made several AI-powered android apps.
+I'm Javad Sheikh, and this is my Github account.
+I have mastered python, and I am currently working on computer vision and deep learning in medical imaging.
+I also have experience working as an android developer using Java.
+I have combined my passion for AI in android software development and made some AI-powered android apps.